digdilem/taskpony/README.md

 - **S** imple — Easy to install, easy to understand, and easy to operate.
 - **K** eep everything — Unlimited tasks and unlimited lists — no artificial limits.
 - **P** rivate — Your data stays with you.
 No cloud, no telemetry, no external dependencies.
-- **O** pen formats — Export tasks to CSV, PDF, clipboard, or print.
+- **O** pen — Export tasks to CSV, PDF, clipboard, or print cleanly.
 - **N** o clutter — A focused interface that shows only what you actually need.
 - **Y** ours — Free to use and always will be — no commercial edition, no hosted version.